In eServices Setup, click Recall.

 - Last Seen Hygienist: Only show available time slots for the last hygienist seen by the patient.

-- Prevent double booking: Check to block double booking of appointments, even if Appointment Rules would allow it.
+- Prevent double booking: Check to block double booking of all Web Sched New Patient appointments.
+Uncheck to use Appointment Rules to block double booking of specfic procedures.

 - Allow patients to select provider: When checked, all Providers, unless marked hidden or not a person, will be listed for patients to choose from, regardless of Operatories Considered or provider availability.
 Patients may not be able to schedule with all providers listed.
 When unchecked, patients are not shown a provider list and will only be shown available appointments for Operatories Considered.
 To add provider descriptions and photo that will be visible to the patient, see the Provider, Web Sched tab.